Monday, 25 May 2009

 The film shows Youssou N’Dour’s journey from his Griot (traditional storyteller-singers) family background, his early attempts to sing in Gambia, his slow success and international fame and finally in 2000, his desire to express his sufi spiritual feelings through music in collaboration with a group of Egyptian musicians, that culminates in a music album called “Egypt”.

-While in Senegal, “Egypt” is rejected outright without anyone ready to listen to it as religious “leaders” have expressed against it, he takes it abroad in his music tour.
+While in Senegal, this album “Egypt” is rejected outright without anyone ready to listen to it because some religious “leaders” have talked against it, he takes it abroad in his music tour.
 In Ireland, as the Egyptian musicians refuse to play till alcohol is removed from the tables, Youssou N’Dour says with a smile, “For me it doesn’t make a difference that there was alcohol, I would have sang all the same.”

 He tries to take his music to Touba, to the shrine of saint Bamba but rumours of his show having nude dancing girls, creates riots and he is forced to withdraw.
 Still Youssou N’Dour refuses to give up.
 As his album receives the Grammy award, finally he finds acceptance for his music in Senegal.